mishrsud/sudhanshutheone.com/input/notes/cake-build-examples.md

 Title: Cake Build for .NET Core
 Lead: Using the awesome Cake build scripting system for .NET Core projects.
 Published: 2019-04-28
 Tags:
-- C#
+  - CSharp
   - dotnet core
   - Cake
 ---

 ## Cake

 [Cake](https://cakebuild.net) is a build scripting system using a C# DSL

 ### Taming the power of Cake